arnodeceuninck/virtual-desktop-tracker/README.md

 **Desktop name shows as "Error: ..."**
 - Ensure the VirtualDesktop folder is cloned in the correct location
 - Verify that VirtualDesktop11.exe exists and is executable

+**Failed to rename desktop, please try again**
+- Ensure the correct VirtualDesktop executable for your Windows version is configured in `TrackerConfiguration.cs`.
+You might need `VirtualDesktop11-24H2.exe` instead of `VirtualDesktop11.exe`.